fdedinec/theater-subtitles/README.md

 The public screen always starts blank.

+Use 's' and 'z' keys to jump to the beginning of next and previous scene espectively.
+This is mostly useful during rehearsals.

 ### While preparing your subtitle file

 - Acquire somehow a text version of your play.